Xunnamius/hashnav/Docs/Documentation.md

 * **FOR THE LOVE OF GOD: REMOVE OBSERVER EVENTS USING [unregisterObserver()](#PMI-unregisterObserver "Jump to it!")
 OR [unobserve()](#DMI-unobserve "Jump to it!"), NOT [window.removeEvents()](http://mootools.net/docs/core/Element/Element.Event#Element:removeEvent "MooTools Core Documentation: removeEvents")!**
 * The word/string `all` is treated as a "keyword" within most HashNav methods, so avoid using it as an argument accidentally.
 * Query strings are *always* trimmed of erroneous whitespace (using [String.trim()](http://mootools.net/docs/core/Types/String#String:trim "MooTools Core Documentation: trim"))!
-* The end values for all parsed query parameters are, due to [MooTools's QueryString library](http://mootools.net/docs/more/Types/String.QueryString "MooTools More Documentation: QueryString"), interpreted as strings (until HashNav [moves away from the QueryString library](#ComingSoon "Jump to it!")).
+* The values for all parsed query parameters are, due to [MooTools's QueryString library](http://mootools.net/docs/more/Types/String.QueryString "MooTools More Documentation: QueryString"), interpreted as strings (until HashNav [moves away from the QueryString library](#ComingSoon "Jump to it!")).
 * Query params do not overwrite one another!
 In `param1=1&param2=2&param1=3`, the value `3` will **not** overwrite the value `1`!
 In this case, **both** values are stored within an array (instead of a regular string) which represents the recognized value of the parameter. (ie. `{ param1:["1", "3"], param2:"2" }`)
-* Page or "state" names (`home` in `#!/home&&param=1`) are completely and utterly **stripped** of whitespace using MooTools's [String.clean()](http://mootools.net/docs/core/Types/String#String:clean "MooTools Core Documentation: clean") method; however, events may still trigger when these invalid pages are navigated to in the browser. **Avoid the use of whitespace at all costs!**
+* Page or "state" names (`home` in `#!/home&&param=1`) are completely and utterly **stripped** of whitespace using MooTools's [String.clean()](http://mootools.net/docs/core/Types/String#String:clean "MooTools Core Documentation: clean") method when stored internally; however, events may still trigger when these invalid pages are navigated to in the browser. **Avoid the use of whitespace at all costs!**
 * Use the [triggerEvent()](#PMI-triggerEvent "Jump to it!") method whenever you register a new observer (or after you're finished registering *all* your observers or initializing a page -- much more efficient, here's an [example](#PMI-triggerEvent "Jump to it!")).
 	* If you're a cool professional who knows what (s)he is doing, you'll find times when you *don't* want to use [triggerEvent()](#PMI-triggerEvent "Jump to it!") after registering an observer or two!
 Ooh!

 ##Coming <a name="ComingSoon"></a>Soon
-* Paradigm shift in favor of complex URI parsing using some form of [JSON](http://mootools.net/docs/core/Utilities/JSON "MooTools Core Documentation: JSON") over [MooTools's QueryString library](http://mootools.net/docs/more/Types/String.QueryString "MooTools More Documentation: QueryString").
+* Paradigm shift in favor of complex URI parsing using some form of [JSON](http://mootools.net/docs/core/Utilities/JSON "MooTools Core Documentation: JSON") over the [MooTools's QueryString library](http://mootools.net/docs/more/Types/String.QueryString "MooTools More Documentation: QueryString").
 * The privatization of both the HashNav object's `state` and (possibly) `storedHash` members (can still be interrogated using the available accessors).
 * The ability to both serialize and unserialize the observer stack (and all the functions and their relationships to various DOM elements).
-* Splitting serialized data into chunks for storage in multiple cookies if said data is too large to fit into an individual cookie.
+* A smarter serialization process that splits serialized data into chunks for storage in multiple cookies when said data is too large to fit into an individual cookie.
 * Ability to pass in serialized HashNav session data to the unserialize method for direct unserialization.
-* Add native "forward()" and "back()" methods (synthatic sugar) to the history object of the HashNav class.
+* Native "forward()" and "back()" methods (synthatic sugar) for the [history object](#PMI-history "Jump to it!").
-* May build an HTML5-ready history/popstate manipulation class ontop of this class if it is requested (but that's really moving away from "hash navigation" and heading towards "absolute history management," which is not my intention)
+* May build an HTML5-ready history/popstate manipulation class ontop of this class if it is requested (but that's really moving away from "browser hash navigation" and heading towards "browser history management," which is not what this class is meant to do).

 *Check the change log for more information on releases!*